nativescript-vue/nativescript-vue.org/content/docs/en/elements/action-bar/navigation-button.md

 | `text` | `String` | Sets the text to be shown on iOS.
 | `android.systemIcon` | `String` | The icon to be shown on Android.

+The icon list for Android can be found at <https://developer.android.com/reference/android/R.drawable.html>, and the icons are the ones that start with `ic_` prefix.

 ## Events

 | name | description |